 When you open the notebook from the command pallet, the notebook opens as

 The Notebook Installation supports PySpark and Spark, Spark Magic kernels, which allow you to write Python and Scala code using Spark.
 Optionally, you can choose Python for local development purposes.

-When you select one of these kernels, we will install that kernel in the virtual environment and you can start writing code in the supported language.
+When you select one of these kernels, the installation configures that kernel in the virtual environment and you can start writing code in the supported language.

 Attach to provides the context for the Kernel to attach.
-When you are connected to the HDFS/Spark gateway (Knox) end point the default
+When you are connected to the SQL Server big data cluster end point, the default